Musée d'Orsay: History

 Another exhibit within the museum is "A Passion for France: The Marlene and Spencer Hays Collection".
-This collection was donated by an Marlene and Spencer Hays, art collectors who reside in Texas and have been collecting art since the early 1970s.
+This collection was donated by Marlene and Spencer Hays, art collectors who reside in Texas and have been collecting art since the early 1970s.
 In 2016 the museum complied to keeping the collection of about 600 art pieces in one collection rather than dispersed throughout other exhibits.
 Since World War II, France has not been donated a collection of foreign art this large.
 The collection favors mostly post-impressionist works.
 Artists featured in this collection are Bonnard, Vuillard, Maurice Denis, Odilon Redon, Aristide Maillol, André Derain, Edgar Degas, and Jean-Baptiste-Camille Corot.
-To make room for the art that has been donated, the Musée d’Orsay is scheduled to undergo a radical transformation over the next decade, 2020 on.
+To make room for the art that has been donated, the Musée d'Orsay is scheduled to undergo a radical transformation over the next decade, 2020 on.
 This remodel is funded in part by an anonymous US patron who donated €20 million to a building project known as Orsay Grand Ouvert (Orsay Wide Open).
-The gift was made via the American Friends of the Musées d’Orsay et de l’Orangerie.
+The gift was made via the American Friends of the Musées d'Orsay et de l'Orangerie.
 The projected completion date is 2026, implementing new galleries and education opportunities to endorse a conductive experience.